VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

                 label: "General Knowledge")
 }

-**Accessibility Features** are specialised system software purposed to customise user experience of Apple devices.
+### Hardship of using technology

-Every person has a unique set of sensory, physical and cognitive features.
-There are people that encounter certain barriers while using information and communication technology (ICT).
+Every person has a **unique set** of sensory, physical and cognitive features.
+There are specific conditions that cause certain **barriers** for using information and communication technology (ICT).

+### Universal design is a lie
-It is impossible to consider the whole diversity of users, which would be designing specifically for each member of world population.
+Unfortunately, it is practically impossible to consider the *whole* **diversity of users**, which would be designing specifically for *each* member of world population.

-Nonetheless, there are practices that are aimed to enable more people to access technology.
-When designing with accessibility in mind is not enough, assistive technology enter the game.
+Nonetheless, we know there are practices that are specifically aimed to enable more people to **access technology**.
+But there are cases when designing with accessibility in mind is not enough.

+## Assistive technology
+Here comes assistive technology -- software, hardware and combined solutions intended to **enable people use technology**.

+### Apple's assistive technology
-Assistive technology are software, hardware and combined solutions.
-In this particular article, we are going to discuss Accessibility Features -- in-built system software purpose to customise user experience of Apple devices.
+In this particular article, we are going to discuss **Accessibility Features** -- in-built system *software* purposed to **customise user experience** of Apple devices.

+### Accessibility features
+Talking about accessibility of iOS, support and consideration of accessibility features is **the primary goal of our work**.
+Apple has done *tremendous* job by producing all these solutions.
+It would be a shame to neglect such impressive example of **native system accessibility**.

+## Adjusting system settings
-Accessibility features let people adjust system settings that way so using a device becomes more comfortable or even simply possible for people in particular conditions.
+Accessibility features let people **adjust system settings** that way so using a device becomes **more convenient** or even **simply possible for people in particular conditions**.

+### Internal and external means
-It may be achieved with means out-of-the-box or by letting a user extend the device's functionality by connecting external devices.
+It may be achieved with **out-of-the-box solutions** or by letting a user *extend* the device's **functionality** by connecting **external devices**.

+### Using in-built technology
+For example, if a user is **blind, but is able to hear** they can use [**VoiceOver**](<doc:VoiceOver>) to listen to a **spoken description** of the interface.
+VoiceOver is available for *every* iOS device, since **to provide speech** the only functionality it needs is speakerphones.

+### Sometimes in-built is not enough
+But as for an another user who is not only **blind, but deaf**, they are disabled from using *audial* output of VoiceOver.
+Considering this person is able to read Braille, the only possible way for them to **perceive the interface** is in a *tactile* form.

+### External devices
+Tactile form is supported by VoiceOver, but not by devices on their own.
+There is nothing in an iPhone or an iPad that can **produce** Braille output.
+Therefore, to enable VoiceOver display information in the tactile form, an **external** refreshable Braille display is required.

+### Variety of supported technology
+There is wide range of **external assistive technology devices** supported by Apple products.
+Later in the book we are going to get introduced to more examples of such devices, of both **input** and **output kinds**.
+To check them out yourself, browse [**Apple's third-party assistive technology devices page**](https://www.apple.com/accessibility/assistive-technologies/).

+## Accessibility API
 Some accessibility features are fully autonomous and are supported automatically.
 Others require explicit consideration of developers.

+### Straightforward accessibility
-For example, classic Invert Colours perfectly works on its own, because this technology simply inverts every colour of the interface.
+For example, classic **Invert Colours** perfectly works **on its own**, because this technology simply inverts *every* colour of the interface.

+### Sophisticated technology
-On the other hand, there is Smart Invert that does the same but is considerate of images, videos and media with already sufficient colour scheme.
-Smart Invert will work as intended only if supported explicitly -- if everything that shouldn't be inverted is marked inside of the application.
+On the other hand, there is **Smart Invert** that does the same *but is considerate* of images, videos and media **with already sufficient colour scheme**.
+Smart Invert will work *as intended* only if **supported explicitly** -- if everything that shouldn't be inverted is **correctly marked**.
+By developers, *inside* of the application.

+## Wrap-up
+### Defining the course
-On this page we are going to discuss accessibility features from a distance.
-It is essential to understand what can be done to an interface in order to provide accessible experience.
+On this page we are going to discuss accessibility features **from a distance**.
+It is *essential* to understand **what can be done to an interface** in order to provide accessible experience.

-But there are accessibility features that require more of attention, because to enable them additional work has been done.
-Such features are discussed in greater detailed in next articles, one by one.

-But before diving deep into details, let's get familiar with accessibility features and their functionality in general.
+### Closer look at some features
+But understanding is not enough. **There are accessibility features that need our help.** To know how to ensure their assistance, there is a series of articles highlighting those settings that need our **explicit involvement**.

+## What's next
+@Links(visualStyle: detailedGrid) {
+    - <doc:VoiceOver>
+    - <doc:SwitchControl>
+    - <doc:VoiceControl>
+    - <doc:FullKeyboardAccess>
+    - <doc:DynamicType>
+    - <doc:AssistiveTouch>
+    - <doc:GuidedAccess>
+    - <doc:AssistiveAccess>
+}

 ## Speech